March 28, 2024

 What Is the Average Cost of EV Home Charger Installation?

-A home EV charger installation costs on average between $800 and $2,000 for a standard, non-complex installation, but can cost more depending on the additional needs and complexities of your home and installation.
-The cost of the EV charger hardware equipment starts at $500, but you should expect additional costs linked to permits, labor, and any potential electrical upgrades.
+A home EV charger installation costs, on average, between $800 and $2,000 for a standard, non-complex installation, but can cost more depending on the additional needs and complexities of your home and installation.
+The cost to purchase an EV charger, including your hardware equipment, typically starts at $500 for a high-quality, safe Level 2 EV charging station, but you should expect additional costs linked to permits, labor, and any potential electrical upgrades your home needs to support Level 2 EV charging.

 Replacing your electrical panel, opting for a hardwired installation, or investing in a high-performing EV charging station with advanced features can increase the total cost of your project.